facil-io/cstl/fio-stl.md

 The data in the string object is always NUL terminated.
 However, string data might contain binary data, where NUL is a valid character, so using C string functions isn't advised.

 Equality can be tested using the [`FIO_STR_INFO_IS_EQ` macro](FIO_STR_INFO_IS_EQ).

+See [Binary Data Informational Types and Helpers](#binary-data-informational-types-and-helpers) for more details.

 #### String allocation alignment / `FIO_STR_NO_ALIGN`